-- Ensure that local regulations meet or exceed minimum State and Federal requirements for the protection of Environmentally Sensitive Areas (State Vital Areas) - Encourage the development and use of a method to determine the value of ecosystem services - Ensure development ordinances prohibit or limit the placement of structures in flood prone areas - Institute an incentive-based conservation easement program to lessen development in wetlands and other ecologically sensitive areas - Adopt a Wetlands Protection Ordinance modeled on DCA's Environmental Planning Criteria Model Land Use Management Code §2-3 Wetlands.
-Ordinance can be found online on the Georgia Department of Community Affairs website, Local Government Assistance, Governing Statutes, Regulations, and Guidance:
+- Ensure that local regulations meet or exceed minimum State and Federal requirements for the protection of Environmentally Sensitive Areas (State Vital Areas) - Encourage the development and use of a method to determine the value of ecosystem services - Ensure development ordinances prohibit or limit the placement of structures in flood prone areas. - Institute an incentive-based conservation easement program to lessen development in wetlands and other ecologically sensitive areas - Adopt a Wetlands Protection Ordinance modeled on DCA's Environmental Planning Criteria Model Land Use Management Code §2-3 Wetlands.
+Sample ordinances can be found online